Home - Diet - Vegetarian and Vegan - Italian Bean Soup with Pasta

 This post may contain affiliate links.
 Please read my disclosure policy.

-This vegetarian bean and pasta soup recipe is everything you crave in homemade soup — homey, creamy comfort food that’s easy to make.
-Full of flavor, the soup is ready to serve in 30 minutes.
-It’s made with Italian-style pantry ingredients including cannellini beans, canned tomatoes, dried pasta and aromatic herbs.
+This vegetarian bean and pasta soup recipe is everything you crave in homemade soup — homey, creamy comfort food that’s easy to make and ready to serve in 30 minutes.
+It’s made with Italian-style pantry ingredients including cannellini beans, canned tomatoes, dried pasta, and aromatic herbs.
 This hearty soup makes a simple lunch or dinner and it smells so good while it simmers on the stovetop!

 White bean soup in a bowl, with a spoon dipping into it.